Cambodia Cat and Dog Welfare FAQs

 Yes, in fact we actively encourage it!
 Cambodia is a beautiful country and we wish you to experience it's culture, history and people.
 Our co-ordinator will give advice and help arrange trips for you to the attractions around Phnom Penh.

-Volunteer generally work between 4 and 8 hours a day depending on the needs of the project at the time.
-Volunteers usually work Monday - Friday.
-However, there may be times you are requested to work a weekend instead of a couple days during the week.
+Volunteer generally work between 4 to 5 hours a day depending on the needs of the project at the time.
+Volunteers usually work Monday - Friday in the mornings.

 You need to be able to speak English as this will be the common language at the project.
 English does not need to be your first language but you will need to be proficient in English to be able to understand instructions from the project staff.

 The majority of volunteers are from the UK, United States, Canada and Australia.
 We also place volunteers from Holland, Germany, Ireland, Japan and New Zealand although all nationalities are welcome.
-The majority of volunteers travel alone to the projects, although we also accommodate couples and friends.
+The majority of volunteers travel alone to the projects, although we also accommodate couples and groups.
+The project can have anything from 2-20 volunteers at any one time of all ages and nationalities.
+The project usually has a great range of ages present in Cambodia 18-24(36%), 25-39(39%), 40+(25%).

 There is WiFi in the volunteer accommodation.
-You can also purchase a local sim from the airport when you arrive or from many places around Phnom Penh.
+You can also purchase a local sim from the airport when you arrive or from many places around Siem Reap.
 Just make sure your phone is unlocked before you leave home.

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.